Magazine picks rising U.S. chefs from unexpected places

 Wetzel's dishes often feature wild flowers and blossoms foraged on the island, as well as seafood caught near the inn.

-"People are doing simpler but delicious food that is very well thought-out," Food & Wine's editor-in-chief Dana Cowin said.
+"People are doing simpler but delicious food that is very well thought-out," Food & Wine's editor-in-chief Dana Corwin said.

-An example of Anderson's and Habiger's inventiveness is a yogurt they make that is smoked with sweet grass hay, Cowin said.
+An example of Anderson's and Habiger's inventiveness is a yogurt they make that is smoked with sweet grass hay, Corwin said.

 This year's eclectic list of chefs include three from New York -- Dan Kluger of ABC Kitchen and Mario Carbone and Rich Torrisi of Torrisi Italian Specialties.